A Universal HKR Theorem: The Filtered Circle

 \end{construction}

-\begin{definition} \mylabel{cosimplicialHopfalgebra} We define a \emph{cosimplicial Hopf algebra} to be a cogroup object in the $\infty$-category $\coSCRings{}$ of cosimplicial (commutative) algebras.
-Similarly, a \emph{graded cosimplicial Hopf algebra} will be a cogroup object in the category $\coSCRings{}^{\gr}$ of graded cosimplicial commutative rings.
+\begin{definition} \mylabel{cosimplicialHopfalgebra} We define, following \cite[Definition 3.1.4]{MR2244263}, a \emph{$H_{\infty}$-Hopf algebra} to be a cogroup object in the $\infty$-category $\coSCRings{}$ of cosimplicial (commutative) algebras.
+Similarly, a \emph{graded $H_{\infty}$-Hopf algebra} will be a cogroup object in the category $\coSCRings{}^{\gr}$ of graded cosimplicial commutative rings.

 \end{definition}